Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 >
 > <cite>Phoenix and Paulownia Tree</cite><br /><cite lang="ja">桐に鳳凰</cite><br />by <span class="noun" lang="ja-Latn">Isoda Koryūsai</span> (<span lang="ja">礒田 湖龍斎</span>, 1735–1790)

-The phoenix (<span lang="ja">鳳凰</span> {% pronounce pronouncer="akitomo"
-word="hōō" lang="ja-Latn" file="pronunciation_ja_鳳凰.mp3" %}, or <span
-lang="cmn-Latn-pinyin">fèng&shy;huáng</span> in Mandarin Chinese) featured on the bright card is from Japanese mythology, and was traditionally associated with the empress of Japan.
+The phoenix (<span lang="ja">鳳凰</span> <Pronounce pronouncer="akitomo" lang="ja-Latn" file="pronunciation_ja_鳳凰.mp3">hōō</Pronounce>, or <span lang="cmn-Latn-pinyin">fèng&shy;huáng</span> in Mandarin Chinese) featured on the bright card is from Japanese mythology, and was traditionally associated with the empress of Japan.
 According to legend, the phoenix will only land on a paulownia tree.
 What appear to be ‘spikes’ on the card are really its long tail feathers.
 This card is sometimes casually referred to as the “rooster” card.

 One of the <span lang="ja-Latn">kasu</span> cards is usually coloured, often yellow, but sometimes with red as well.
-In some games it becomes a <span lang="ja-Latn">tane</span> card, or even a <span lang="ja-Latn">tanzaku</span>
+In some games it becomes a <span lang="ja-Latn">tane</span> card, or even a <span lang="ja-Latn">tanzaku</span> card.
-card.

 > [!multi]
 > > [!figure]